porsager/ubre/README.md

 ## Methods

 #### `.message(data, target)`
-This function is used to push messages following the ubre protocol from senders for ubre to handle.
+This function is used to push messages following the ubre format from senders for ubre to handle.

 ## More examples